dmdwns67/PuppyScanner/parserPuppy/README.md

-# A Manual Scanner for the Language, Puppy #
+# A Manual Parser for the Language, Puppy #

 This is the second homework for 2018-1 Compiler Theory class.